West prepares for flooding while East Coast in deep freeze

 - Seahawks get playoff win over Detroit, but questions linger | Matt Calkins WATCH

+Early Monday, low temperatures in North Carolina ranged from zero in Reidsville and Roxboro near the Virginia state line to 29 degrees at Cape Hatteras.

+The National Weather Service had winter weather advisories in effect for 75 of North Carolina’s 100 counties until late Monday morning.
+Driving conditions were dangerous across because of leftover snow and ice and cold temperatures.

 There was one happy ending.
 Two hikers missing for more than a day in the frigid North Carolina mountains without food and water and only a small fire for warmth were rescued from waist-high snow.
-A helicopter using a tool that can detect heat found the hikers around 5 p.m.
+A helicopter using a tool that can detect heat found the hikers about 5 p.m.
 Saturday in the Shining Rock Wilderness area about 25 miles southwest of Asheville.
-Cooper said rescuers got to the men about two hours later, just in the nick of time.
+Cooper said rescuers got to the men about two hours later, just in time to save them.

 School systems across North Carolina went ahead early Sunday and canceled Monday’s classes in part because of icy roads, but also because of bitter cold temperatures making it dangerous for children without proper clothes to wait for buses and difficult to keep buildings warm.

-The National Weather Service predicted lows around zero or below on Monday morning in Greensboro, North Carolina, — marking only the 15th time in 113 years of records it has gotten to zero or negative numbers.
-Forecasters said the snow cover would lead to the unusually cold readings.
+Many schools and government offices were closed Monday.
+North Carolina State University also canceled classes.

-But when the thaw comes, it will be quick.
+When the thaw does come later in the week, it will be quick.
 Highs in the South are forecast in the 70s on Friday.

 In the West, forecasters said flooding from the storm moving onshore and a second predicted bout of heavy rain Tuesday could cause flooding in northern California and Nevada similar to problems in 2005 and 2006 that sent 5 feet of water into warehouses in Sparks, Nevada, and hazardous waste barrels floating away.